Every ceramic tile mural is made to measure. Customise your mural dimensions, image crop and choice of tile sizes.

 How to measure:

 As walls are seldom perfectly square always measure the height and width of your wall in several places.
 For large wall areas take measurements at 1 metre intervals.
 Take the larger of your measurements for height and width to make sure the tile mural will fit your wall area.
 We will print your chosen image to these measurements.
-If your dimensions do not fit perfectly within a multiple of your chose tile size we will print on part of a tile for you to cut in situ.
+If your dimensions do not fit perfectly within a multiple of your chosen tile size we will print sympathetic bleed on the remainder of the tile for you to cut back to your specified measurements.

 Note: As our tiles are all made to order, and the firing process can make it difficult to ensure a perfect colour match between two different production runs we recommend you only trim tiles if you are experienced and confident not to break them.

 Our ceramic tiles are installed like any other ceramic tile using tile adhesive and finished with grout.